digiponta/VSTS_for_RenderMan/README.md

 [REFERENCES]
 - SIGGRAP99 Course Notes 17, "Non-Photorealistic Rendering"
 - Steve Upstill, "The RenderMan Companion A programmer's Guide to Prealistics Computer Graphics"

+[]
+- I had lost the SL source code for the keke01.